 - Because your phone number will be local to another country, any calls to and from your local customers will be charged international rates.

 International calls are a necessary expense for your business.
-However, by understanding how international calling rates work and shopping around until you find the best match for your particular needs, you can significantly reduce your international calling expenses.
+However, by understanding how international calling rates work and shopping around until you find the best match for your particular needs, you can reduce your international calling expenses significantly.